 New product lines twice a year

 High price tag on some items

-Canine Styles is a high-end dog clothes boutique that has been around for over 50 years, operates out of four NYC brick-and-mortar stores, and has been featured in Vogue, the New York Times Style Section and more.
+Canine Styles is a high-end dog clothes boutique that has been around since 1959, operates out of three NYC brick-and-mortar stores, and has been featured in Vogue, the New York Times Style Section and more.
 Canine Styles carries sweaters, coats, snow suits, and even doggie t-shirts.
 If you’re willing to shell out a little bit more than you might on fast fashion doggie clothes you won’t be disappointed.

 With looks ranging from kitschy to dignified, and rugged to comfy, Canine Styles has something to suit your dog.
 Their hefty catalog includes harnesses, collars, leashes, bowls, and even some treats—all with the high-end tastefulness and fun that the brand applies to its clothing.

 Some highlights in the catalog include their celebrated cashmere sweater and hoodie selection, designer nesting beds, rain boots, and their French-import ‘H’ line of collars.
 They also release two streetwear collections every year.

 But while Canine Styles offers some upscale apparel, there are also a wide variety of affordable items, including their line of doggie tees, which range from "I Love New York City" shirts to Batman Halloween apparel.